NSO-developer/nso-gitbook/administration/installation-and-deployment/README.md

 #### Install Types

-The installation of NSO comes in two variants.&#x20;
+The installation of NSO comes in two variants.

 {% hint style="info" %}
 Both variants can be installed in **standard mode** or in [**FIPS**](https://www.nist.gov/itl/publications-0/federal-information-processing-standards-fips)**-compliant** mode.
 See the detailed installation instructions for more information.